What is Credit Balance?

 The golden rule of bookkeeping that applies to personal accounts requires to debit the receiver, credit the giver.
-Since, most of the liability accounts are in the nature of personal accounts (accounts that pertain to individuals, firms, and corporates) by the said rule they are recoded as a credit balance in ledger account, to indicate that amount owed by the entity.
+Since most of the liability accounts are like personal accounts (accounts that pertain to individuals, firms, and corporates) by the said rule, they are recorded as a credit balance in the ledger account to indicate that amount owed by the entity.

 Or, ABC Inc. raised long term funds by the issue of 6% 10-years bonds at par.
-In this scenario ABC Inc. has raised funds from the public and is obligated to pay the periodic interest payments as well as the repayment of principal at the end of 10 years, hence the bondholders will have a credit balance in the books of ABC Inc.
+In this scenario, ABC Inc. has raised funds from the public and is obligated to pay periodic interest payments as well as the repayment of principal at the end of 10 years.
+Hence the bondholders will have a credit balance in the books of ABC Inc.

 #2 – Incomes

-Incomes refer to the revenue and gains arises during the course of business from the operating as well as non-operating activities of the entity.
-The bookkeeping fundamental rule requires to debit all the transactions in the nature of expenses and credit all the transactions in the nature of incomes and gains.
+Incomes refer to the revenue and gains arises during the business from the operating as well as non-operating activities of the entity.
+The fundamental bookkeeping rule requires to debit all the transactions like expenses and credit all the transactions like incomes and gains.
 By the said rule, all revenue nature accounts such as sales, interest income, commissions, and brokerage income, capital gains due to the sale of assets or investments have a credit balance.

 #3 – Capital

-Capital represents the money invested in the business by the founders, promoters, or shareholders in the case of companies, by the partners in the case of firms and by the owner in case of proprietorships.
-Again, by the book-keeping rule pertaining to personal accounts, capital balance such as paid-up capital, capital accounts, minority interest account have a credit balance as in books keeping, the owner and the entity is considered two separate identities and these accounts represent the amount the organization owed to the shareholder at the time of liquidation of the entity.
+Capital represents the money invested in the business by the founders, promoters, or shareholders in the case of a company, partners in the case of firm and owner in case of proprietorship.
+Again, by the book-keeping rule about personal accounts, capital balance such as paid-up capital, capital accounts, minority interest account has a credit balance as in books keeping, the owner and the entity are considered two separate identities and these accounts represent the amount the organization owed to the shareholder at the time of liquidation of the entity.

 #4 – Reserves

-Reserves refer to the retained earnings and accumulated profits of the entity such as general reserve, capital reserve, capital redemption reserve, securities premium, etc. The Reserves also have a credit balance as just like capital account, these are the undistributed profits attributable to the stakeholders of the entity.
+Reserves refer to the retained earnings and accumulated profits of the entity such as general reserve, capital reserve, capital redemption reserve, securities premium, etc. The Reserves also have a credit balance as just like a capital account.
+These are the undistributed profits attributable to the stakeholders of the entity.
 The entity keeps reverses to support future expansions and obligated to distribute these profits to the stakeholders of the entity at the time of liquidation.